idiap/zentas/README.md

 ```

-The shared library is in ./build/zentas (libzentas.so in Linux) and the Python shared library is in ./build/python (pyzentas.so in Linux).
+The shared library should now be in ./build/zentas (libzentas.so in Linux) and the Python shared library in ./build/python (pyzentas.so in Linux).
 These can be moved/copied elsewhere manually.

 Using